Los Angeles to Newport Beach

 It’s a quiet place, situated on top of a windy hill, overlooking a valley.
 We got a beer at the Reagan Pub and talked our favorite presidents over a Newcastle.

-We returned the car to John Wayne airport and took a taxi to The Resort at Pelican Hill Newport Beach
+We returned the car to John Wayne Airport and took a taxi to The Resort at Pelican Hill Newport Beach

 Nothing could have prepared us for the view of the Pacific as we crested a hill, the blue expanse almost frightening in its vastness reaching both towards us and into the horizon.

 Our bungalow at Pelican Hill overlooked both the golf course and the ocean to the left.
 It was a spacious room, with a fireplace, pitched roof, wood-beamed ceiling, and tile floor opening out to a broad patio.
-At sunset, we walked to Andrea for wine and dinner on the terrace.

 The following day began with an al fresco breakfast at the Coliseum Grill, overlooking the circular infinity Coliseum pool with its millions of tiny, glittering tile.
 Meanwhile, busy hummingbirds flitted back and forth.